xrdocs/ncs5500/_tutorials/ncs5500-qos-part-2-verifying-buffering.md

 Dividing **MMU_IDR_PACKET_COUNTER** by **ENQUEUE_PKT_CNT**, we can compute the ratio of packets moved to DRAM.
 --> 0,151%
 This number is an average value and should be considered as such.
-It just shows that indeed, the vast majority of the traffic is handled in OCB (inside the NPU).
+It shows that indeed, the vast majority of the traffic is handled in OCB (inside the NPU).

 Dividing **ENQ_DISCARDED_PACKET_COUNTER** by **ENQUEUE_PKT_CNT**, we can compute the ratio of packets taildropped.
 --> 0,0358%
 Having drops is normal in the life of a router.
 Multiple reasons here, from TCP windowing to temporary congestion situations.

-Finally, **RjctDramIneligiblePktCnt** will tell us if we have situation in production where the link from the NPU to the DRAM gets saturated and drops packets.
+Finally, **RjctDramIneligiblePktCnt** will tell us if the link from the NPU to the DRAM can get saturated and drops packets with production traffic.
 --> not a single packet discarded in such scenario.

 <div class="highlighter-rouge">